NRGLook/Modsen/TestTask/README.md

 ## To-Do

-- [ ] Implement multithreading for processing a large number of images.
-- [ ] Implement saving of transformation settings for reuse.
 - [ ] Add advanced functionality for image augmentation from libraries such as albumentations, imgaug, and augmentor.
 Compare the performance of these libraries with each other.
 - [ ] Create artificial images using generative AI.
-- [ ] Support parallel processing to speed up the process.

 ## License